Artistic License - Chemistry

 - And uranium, which does exactly the same thing in human-sized amounts as plutonium, is two elements before it.

 - When they were hydrogen an ignition source would create an explosion with the oxygen in the air.
 If they made it to lithium any amount of liquid water would react violently with the lithium, releasing the hydrogen and heat which would likely cause an explosion.

 - Breaking Bad: In the episode A Crazy Handful of Nothing, the show takes a remarkable number of liberties with the chemistry of mercury fulminate.
 For one, it is not a crystal, it is a powder.
 This can be Hand Waved by assuming that Walt's genius-level crystallography skill let him synthesize crystals out of it anyways, but the episode also makes two other notable errors: it vastly overestimates the explosive power of such a quantity of mercury fulminate, and it vastly underestimates the volatility of the compound itself.
 Mercury fulminate is highly reactive with heat and friction, which would only be increased in crystal form.
 It's a miracle the whole bag didn't explode in his pocket (perhaps that's why the episode is named ''A Crazy Handful of Nothing'').

-- Revolution: In Episode 12, sulfuric acid is shown being dispensed from a plastic bottle.
+- Revolution: In "Ghosts", sulfuric acid is shown being dispensed from a plastic bottle.
 Sulfuric acid at a concentration high enough to accomplish what Rachel is attempting would oxidize the carbon in the plastic and should only be stored in glass or ceramic containers.